 You can thus ensure the correct order of message delivery and prevent any data loss through this queuing mechanism.

-As with any other integration, security must be your primary focus while dealing with P2P integrations.
+As with any other integration framework, security must be your primary focus while dealing with P2P integrations.
 Think about robust security measures like encryption, authentication, authorization, etc.

-At this point, let’s touch base on how the point-to-point integration approach differs from other centralized approaches we have been talking about, Hub-and-Spoke model and Enterprise Service Bus (ESB) architectures.
+At this point, let’s touch base on how the point-to-point integration approach differs from other centralized approaches.

 Distinguishing Point-to-Point Integration from Centralized Approaches